US jobless claims fall again as some states end federal aid

 “We finally were almost able to crawl out of this hole,” she said.
 “Without (the $300), we're going to be living on the edge of the cliff.”

-AP Writers Sean Murphy in Oklahoma City and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.
+AP Writers Casey Smith in Indianapolis, Sean Murphy in Oklahoma City and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.

 Credit: Scott Bauer

-Note: This story has been corrected to show that the governor of Kansas is a Democrat, not a Republican.